 Uber/Grab Taxi In Thailand

-UPDATE: Uber is rarely in Thailand if at all but Thailand has something similar called Grab Taxi.
-Just download the Grab Taxi app, it works just like Uber.
-You mark your pickup and drop off addresses and it tells you an estimate of the fare and you can pay via the app with your credit card.
+UPDATE: Uber is rarely in Thailand, if at all.
+Thailand has something similar called Grab Taxi.
+Just download the Grab Taxi app.
+It works just like Uber.
+You mark your pickup and drop off addresses, and it tells you an estimate of the fare, and you can pay via the app with your credit card.
 We now typically use Grab if we are going somewhere complicated or aren’t near any taxis.

 Uber/Grab Taxi is in Thailand and our preferred mode of transport in Thailand.
 Uber/Grab taxi in Bangkok is super easy and cheap.
 We have used Uber & Grab Taxi in Bangkok and Chiang Mai dozens of times.
 It’s great as you don’t have to agree on a price or try and communicate where you are going.

-We asked several ex-pats living in Bangkok if they tip Uber drivers and they said yes on average at least 10 baht.
+We asked several ex-pats living in Bangkok if they tip Uber drivers, and they said yes, on average, at least 10 baht.
 For example, an 11 km ride that takes 23 minutes costs only 90 baht.
-Uber takes a large amount of your fare, and any tips the drivers will appreciate.
+Uber takes a large amount of your fare, and the drivers will appreciate any tips.

 Suggested Tip: 10 baht minimum (depending on distance)